alhos96/book-e-commerce/README.md

 # Book e-commerce
 The software system being produced is called Book E-Commerce System.
-It is being produced for a customer interested in selling books via the Internet.
-This system is designed to "provide automation support" for the process of placing books for sale on the Internet and facilitating the actual sale.
+It is application that allows customers to buy books online.
+This system is designed to "provide automation support" to the manager for the process of reordering new books and notifying users about their purchases and new promotions.

 ## technologies
 In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js Material UI library. **backend** is created in Express and Node.js.
 I have used **nodemailer** to send emails.